geniactdevops/geni-svgenes/README.md

 # geni-svgenes

-Adaptation of the bio-svgenes gem for use in geni-act.org Edit
+Fork of the [bio-svgenes](https://github.com/danmaclean/bioruby-svgenes) gem for use in geni-act.org

 ## Copyright